-When people experience these kinds of problems, it usually results in anxiety.
-Some symptoms of a generalizedanxiety disorder include panic attacks, stomachaches and headaches, being uncomfortable in social situations, and experiencing unwanted thoughts and sensations.
+When people experience these kinds of problems, it usually results in stress.
+Some symptoms include panic attacks, stomachaches and headaches, being uncomfortable in social situations, and experiencing unwanted thoughts and sensations.
 “You feel very much the way you do when in a dangerous situation…[but] there’s no real danger there,” clinical psychologist Robert Duff, Ph.D. says.
-If this happens, your general anxiety disorder is not healthy for you.
+If this happens, your disorder is not healthy.

-Emotion-focused therapy, also called focusing-oriented psychotherapy, is a therapy that deals with clearing emotional blockage through focusing.
-Focus therapy is an awareness practice that allows an individual to perceive the bodily sensations of his emotion.
-This way, mental health professionals can address the issues.
+Emotion-Focused Therapy for General Anxiety Disorder is also called focusing-oriented psychotherapy, deals with clearing emotional blockage through focusing.
+It is an awareness practice that allows an individual to perceive bodily sensations of his feeling.
+This way, mental health professionals can address your issues.

-In the case of generalized anxiety disorder, here are ways therapy can help solve it:
+Here are ways therapy can help solve your disorder:

-First, the emotion-focused therapist asks the client to notice which parts of her body are affected once generalizedanxiety disorder is experienced.
-They may perceive it in their stomachs (whenever they feel that there are butterflies inside), arms and legs (whenever there’s numbness), chest (whenever their heart constricts).
+First, your therapist asks if client to notice which parts of her body are affected once the mental health problem is experienced.
+It could be felt in their stomachs (whenever they feel butterflies inside), arms and legs (numbness), and chest (whenever their heart constricts).
 In some cases, they may feel it all over their body.
 This kind of embodied understanding is called “felt senses.”

-The client is then asked to process the physical sensation bit by bit.
+The client is asked to process his/her physical sensation bit by bit.
 They may describe it in detail, attach an image to portray it, or find the right names for appropriate definitions.

-Once processed, they are then assisted in making deep contact with the feeling ofanxiety.
-Deep contact refers to acknowledging the sources of the generalized anxiety disorder, feeling the pain of these sensations, and identifying the factors that can ease it.
+Once processed, clients are assisted in making deep contact with the feeling of uneasiness.
+Deep contact refers to acknowledging the sources of your disorder, feeling the pain of these sensations, and identifying the factors that can ease it.
 This slow journey allows the bodily sensations to naturally shift into a deep inner resolution.

 Emotion-focused therapy treats a patient as the center.
-Emotionally focused therapists are available to guide all clients in processing their inner emotions.
-Such professionals do not come up with interpretations of patients’ feelings or offer advice on how to overcome their anxiety disorder.
+Therapists are available to guide all clients in processing inner feelings.
+Such professionals do not come up with interpretations of patients’ feelings or offer advice on how to overcome it.

-Also, emotion-focused therapy does not also adopt practices of other classic mindfulness approaches.
-Emotion-focused therapy allows all clients to experience any pain in their bodies to resolve it, as compared to acknowledging it and letting it go afterward, which is what the traditional mindfulness practice does.
+Also, it does not also adopt practices of other classic mindfulness approaches.
+This therapy allows all clients to experience any pain in their bodies to resolve it, as compared to acknowledging it and letting it go afterward, which is what the traditional mindfulness practice does.

 This kind of approach caters to individuals experiencing darkness in their lives.
-Their therapists will not be the ones who will direct them to the light.
-Rather, their respective emotionally focusedtherapists will be the ones who will hold the lanterns that can serve as their guide into finding their paths to deep inner resolution.
+Therapists will not direct them to the light.
+Rather, their respective therapists will hold the lanterns that can serve as their guide in finding paths to deep inner resolution.

 Perhaps you sometimes know what makes other people happy.
-Most of them want a stable life, complete family, lots of friends, successful business, great career, stable financial status, etc. These are only a few that you can name as the most common things that bring people so much joy and fulfillment.
-But when you think about it, though these simple things can be attainable, some are having a hard time getting it while others can take it in a swift.
+Most of them want a stable life, a complete family according to experts, lots of friends, a successful business, a great career, stable financial status, etc. These are only a few that you can name as the most common things that bring people so much joy and fulfillment.
+But when you think about it, these simple things can be attainable.
+Some are having a hard time getting mental wellness counseling while others can take it in a swift.
 That is because people cultivated some habits that greatly impact the positive outcome of these desires for happiness.
 And below are our mental wellness counseling tips.

 Stick With People You Genuinely Love

-One way to ensure your happiness is by surrounding yourself with people you love and care about.
+One way to ensure your happiness according to mental wellness counseling experts is by surrounding yourself with people you love and care about.
 There is no greater happiness than can match being surrounded by loving friends and family.
 Not only can they make you feel better, but they can also remind you of what’s worth living for.
-Surrounding yourself with positively influenced individuals will also pull the necessary energy that can help you to become mentally and emotionally stable.
+Surrounding yourself with positively influenced individuals will also pull the necessary energy that can help you to become psychologically and emotionally well.
 So call them if you can, ask them to hang out with you, invite them over to your place, and spend time with them.

 It is not always that you get to have a meaningful conversation with people dear to you.
 So when you get a chance, grab the opportunity and be real.
 Express your thoughts and feelings, and do not hold back.
 Allow yourself to feel more comfortable talking about things that scare and worry you.
-Have the courage to say what’s on your mind and let all the weighing emotions out.
-You must take a moment and appreciate your mental and emotional struggle, as well as the persons in front of you that are willing to listen.
+For mental wellness counseling , have the courage to say what’s on your mind and let all the weighing emotions out.
+You must take a moment and appreciate your overall struggle according to mental wellness counseling experts, as well as the persons in front of you that are willing to listen.

-You know that having a positive attitude despite negative situations is difficult.
+Mental wellness counseling experts suggest that having a positive attitude despite negative situations is difficult.
 It is easier said than done.
 However, when you manage to focus on the good things around you instead of constantly complaining about the negative ones, you will see a big difference in your approach.
-You will become more appreciative of the small things that you often do not notice around you.
+You will become more appreciative of the small things that you often do not notice around you in mental wellness counseling.
 You will become more grateful for what you currently have.
 And despite not being able to live a perfect life, your positivity will bring you the type of happiness that can last a lifetime.

 The greatest amount of happiness comes from the simplest moments and experiences in your life.
 Usually, you don’t realize it, but you know it makes you complete.
 That is because your focus stays where they are, and you naturally avoid overreacting to some of the things you can’t control.
-It can support better problem-solving skills and better decision-making ability.
-Enjoying life offers allows you to stay away from the mental and emotional clutter and gives you the freedom to learn and love yourself even more.
+As stated by a Mental Wellness Counseling professional, it can support better problem-solving skills and better decision-making ability.
+Enjoying life offers allows you to stay away from the psychological clutter and gives you the freedom to learn and love yourself even more.

-The thing that can make you genuinely happy is doing things you are passionate about.
+The thing that can make you genuinely happy is doing things you are passionate about, according to mental wellness counseling experts.
 That is because your happiness supports your overall function as you appreciate yourself, including your flaws and inabilities.
 Even if you feel physically tired and mentally exhausted, you will still appreciate your effort to try and give your best.
-Aside from that, when you focus on working on things that bring you so much joy, you wouldn’t feel pressured.
-With that, the tendency to improve your talents and skills will move forward to growth and better lasting mental and emotional results.
+Aside from that, when you focus on working on things that bring you so much joy, you wouldn’t feel pressured according to mental wellness counseling experts.
+With that, the tendency to improve your talents and skills will move forward to growth and better lasting health results.

-You might not know it but giving back is one way to improve your mental, emotional and physical health.
+You might not know it but giving back is one way to improve your overall health according to mental wellness counseling experts.
 That is because it supports overall happiness that not only you can benefit from, but others could gain as well.
-Giving back to people will give you a euphoric state that promotes a rewarding impact on your brain.
-That feeling can promise a lasting effect that supports the reduction of stress, anxiety, and depression.
-Giving back can bring you complete inner joy as it fosters social connection while improving your mental wellness.
+Giving back to people will give you a euphoric state that promotes a rewarding impact on your brain according to mental wellness counseling experts.

 Every individual’s emotions are complex.
-Each emotional health requires constant progress in which should provide individuals the ability to cope with stressors and life events that often influence negative emotions.
-Emotional health reflects on positivity.
-However, it does not mean that people are always happy all the time.
-Put it in a way that people are curious about their thoughts and feelings, as they actively engage with their habits and lifestyles.
-But how can you know if you are emotionally healthy?
-How can you identify whether you are fairly stable or not?
+Each emotionally healthy person requires constant progress which should provide individuals the ability to cope with stressors and life events that often influence negative feelings.
+Emotionally healthy people reflect on positivity.
+However, it does not mean that emotionally healthy people are always happy all the time.
+Put it in a way that they are curious about their thoughts and feelings, as they actively engage with their habits and lifestyles.
+But how can you know and identify if you’re emotionally healthy?

 You Keep In Touch With Emotions

-There’s nothing wrong with keeping in touch with your emotions.
+There’s nothing wrong with keeping in touch with your feelings.
 It can be one of the best things you can do to acknowledge the behaviors accompanying the negative feelings.
 However, clinging too much to that negativity can confuse you, making you unable to identify and manage them.
 And as things become too overwhelming, you eventually get drawn to get upset with almost everything.
-Thus, you would know that you are emotionally healthy when you:

 Emotionally Healthy People Bounce Back From Failure